Criticism of Huawei: Late 2010s

+On 16 May 2019, Dutch newspaper de Volkskrant said Dutch intelligence agency AIVD had received a report about backdoors on Huawei equipment belonging to a Dutch carrier and was determining whether or not the situation allowed espionage by the Chinese government.
+Huawei denied allegations of spying.
+Dutch telecom operator KPN said the report was compiled for risk management and no supplier had unlimited access to its networks.

 In 2019, a report commissioned by the Papua New Guinea (PNG) National Cyber Security Centre, funded by the Australian government, alleged that a data center built by Huawei for the PNG government contained exploitable security flaws.
 "It is assessed with high confidence that data flows could be easily intercepted," said the 2019 report on PNG's National Data Centre.
 The report noted the layout of the data centre did not match the intended design, opening up major security gaps.
 The project was part of a US$147 million digital support package from China to PNG which is also funding a national broadband network.
 Huawei told the AFR that the data centre project "conforms to appropriate industry standards and customer requirements".
 The AFR says that the firewalls had already reached their end of life in 2016—two years before the centre became operational.
 The paper quotes the security report as saying: "The main switches are not behind the firewalls.
 This means that remote access would not be detected by the security settings within the appliances."
 Huawei responded that the project "complies with appropriate industry standards and the requirements of the customer."
 The Government of Papua New Guinea has called the data centre a 'failed investment' and attempted to have the loan cancelled.